 As we are talking about the basics of flux core welding for a beginner, it is also important that he/she knows what it is?

-The flux core welding method is not overly different from regular arc or MIG welding.
+The flux core welding method is not totally different from arc or MIG welding methods.

-The reason behind naming it a flux-cored welding is that the wire used to weld has flux in it, and this is what covers the whole weld.
+The reason behind naming it a flux-cored welding is that a wire made of flux is used to weld by this process and this is what covers the whole weld.

 To be noted, it is a sort of arc welding process that can be both automated or semi-automated.